Introduction

 Dismantling the Frame

-• Frames are generally held together with screws or bolts, so use the right tools to take them apart.
+- Frames are generally held together with screws or bolts, so use the right tools for disassembly.

 Organizing and Labeling Parts

-While disassembling a pool table can be complex, proceed carefully to avoid damage.
-If unsure, consult the manufacturer’s instructions or seek professional help.
+Disassembling a pool table can be complex, so take your time to prevent damage.
+If uncertain, consult the manufacturer’s instructions or seek professional assistance.

 2. Safely Transporting the Pool Table Parts